liav22/PSBot/README.md

 ## Installation
 1. Download ZIP
 2. Ensure you have the required packages
-3. Paste your bot token in token.txt
+3. Paste your bot token from (Discord Developer Portal)[https://discordapp.com/developers/applications/] in token.txt
 4. Run `Launch Bot.bat`

 ## Usage